microsoft/vscode-docs/docs/editor/node-debugging.md

 Hovering over the dimmed entries explains why the stack frame is dimmed.

-A context menu item on the call stack, **Toggle skipping this file** enables you to easily skip a file at runtime without adding it to your launch config (`node2` only).
+A context menu item on the call stack, **Toggle skipping this file** enables you to easily skip a file at runtime without adding it to your launch config ('inspector' protocol only).
 This option only persists for the current debugging session.
 You can also use it to stop skipping a file that is skipped by the `skipFiles` option in your launch config.

 >**Note:** The debugger `node` supports negative glob patterns, but they must **follow** a positive pattern: positive patterns add to the set of skipped files, while negative patterns subtract from that set.